Chart Color Schemes

 Cultural Diversity

-Mount Duneed's population showed above-average cultural diversity, with 20.2% born overseas and 15.1% speaking languages other than English at home.
+Mount Duneed's population showed above-average cultural diversity, with 20.2% born overseas and 15.1% speaking a language other than English at home.
 Christianity was the predominant religion, comprising 41.1%.
-The 'Other' religious category was overrepresented at 2.7%, compared to none in the rest of Victoria.
+The category 'Other' had a higher representation in Mount Duneed at 2.7%, compared to no data available for the rest of Victoria.

 Frequently Asked Questions - Diversity